-- a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the State source or sources of the non-federal share of computable waiver costs.
-Select at least one: - Appropriation of State Tax Revenues to the State Medicaid agency - Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c:
+te Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the state source or sources of non-federal share of computable waiver costs.
+Select at least one: X Appropriation of State Tax Revenues to the State Medicaid agency Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.
+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2- c Other State Level Source(s) of Funds.
 Other State Level Source(s) of Funds.

-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c:

-I-4: Non-Federal Matching Funds (2 of 3)

-- b.
-Local Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the source or sources of the non-federal share of computable waiver costs that are not from state sources.
-Select One: - Not Applicable.
-There are no local government level sources of funds utilized as the non-federal share. - Applicable - Check each that applies:

-Appropriation of Local Government Revenues.

-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Other Local Government Level Source(s) of Funds.

-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the State Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:
+Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c: Appendi x I: Financial Accountability I-4: Non-Federal Matching Funds (2 of 3) sour al Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the source or ces of the non-federal share of computable waiver costs that are not from state sources.
+Select One: Not Applicable .
+There are no local government level sources of funds utilized as the non-federal share. Ū Applicable Check each that applies: Appropriation of Local Government Revenues.
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly b.
+Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings:

-I-4: Non-Federal Matching Funds (3 of 3)

-c.
-Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
-Select one:

-None of the specified sources of funds contribute to the non-federal share of computable waiver costs

-- The following source(s) are used

-- Check each that applies:

-- Health care-related taxes or fees

-- Provider-related donations

-- Federal funds

-For each source of funds indicated above, describe the source of the funds in detail:

-I-5: Exclusion of Medicaid Payment for Room and Board

-- a.
-Services Furnished in Residential Settings.
-Select one: - No services under this waiver are furnished in residential settings other than the private residence of the individual. - As specified in Appendix C, the State furnishes waiver services in residential settings other than the personal home of the individual. - Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology that the State uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item.

-I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver
+Do not complete this item.

+I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver waiver participant.
+The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.